Arshak II: Accession

-Arshak II was the second son of Tiran (erroneously called Tigranes VIII in some sources) by an unnamed mother.
+Arshak II was the second son of Tiran (erroneously called Tigranes VIII in some sources) by a mother whose name is unknown.
 His father served as the Roman client king of Arsacid Armenia from 338/339 until 350 (although some scholars place the beginning of Arshak's reign in 338/339 and Tiran's reign before that).
-His date of birth is unknown and little is known about his early life.
-Around 338, the Sassanid king Shapur II launched a war on Rome and her allies, joined by a wave of persecutions against Christians living in Persia and Mesopotamia.
-According to the Armenian historian Faustus of Byzantium, King Tiran, Arshak and the queen were captured by the Persians after they were betrayed by Tiran's chamberlain (senekapet).
-Tiran was accused of collusion with Rome and blinded and imprisoned.

-According to one version of the events, Tiran's blinding and the imprisonment of the royal family provoked an uprising in Armenia which drove the Persians out of the country and succeeded in securing the release of the royal family.
-Shapur II then agreed to recognize Arshak II as King of Armenia in 350.
-According to another view, Arshak was enthroned as early as 338/339 (possibly at the request of Constantius II) following Shapur's defeat against the Romans near Nisibis.
+His date of birth is unknown and nothing is known about his early life.
+During Tiran's reign, the Sasanian king Shapur II launched several campaigns against Rome, during which Armenia was devastated by the Persians.
+Both the Armenian historian Movses Khorenatsi and the older history Buzandaran Patmutʻiwnkʻ (traditionally attributed to a Faustus of Byzantium) report that Tiran was captured and blinded by the Persians, after which he was succeeded by Arshak II.
+According to modern historian Suren Yeremian, Tiran's capture and blinding took place during the Roman-Sasanian fighting in 344; after the Battle of Singara and the death of the Persian prince Narseh, Tiran was allowed to return to Armenia in 345 to be succeeded by Arshak II.
+Garsoïan estimates the date of Tiran's capture and Arshak's accession as 350.
+According to another view, Arshak was enthroned as early as 338/339 (possibly at the request of Constantius II) following Shapur's first failed attempt to capture Nisibis.